| Microscopically the pineal

 histologic and electron microscopic, and increasingly by biochemical and

+functional, criteria.
 Pinealocytes make up 90 percent

 of the parenchyma of the gland.
 In sub mammalian species, they are derived from